Azure/PyRIT/doc/contributing/1b_install_devcontainers.md

 ```

 ### 3. Reopen in Container

+Make sure Docker is running first, for example, by starting "Docker Desktop."

 Press `Ctrl + Shift + P` (or `Cmd + Shift + P` on macOS) to open the VS Code Command Palette, then type and select: